ahmadshajee/CertifyChain/README.md

 ## 📋 Overview

-CertifyChain is a decentralized application (dApp) that revolutionizes academic credential verification using blockchain technology.
+AccredChain is a decentralized application (dApp) that revolutionizes academic credential verification using blockchain technology.
 Educational institutions can issue tamper-proof digital certificates as NFTs, students can securely share their credentials, and employers/verifiers can instantly authenticate certificates without intermediaries.

 ## ✨ Features